RallyTools/Rally-User-Management/README.md

 - Updated to use rally_api gem instead of rally_rest_api
 - rally_api greatly improves speed and reliability.
 - Provides bulk permission management granular to Projects (original provisioned at Workspace level only)
+- Provides capability to bulk assign or update team membership

 Rally-User-Management requires:
 - Ruby 1.9.3